 One of the main parts of speech, a conjunction is like a paper clip; it can hold two things together.
 These things may be words, phrases, or clauses.
-There are different types of conjunctions.
-For example, coordinating conjunctions, such as “and,” “or” and “for,” connect independent clauses.
-Subordinate conjunctions, like “although,” connect an independent clause with a dependent clause.
+There are different conjunction types.
+For example, a coordinating conjunction, such as “and,” “or” and “for,” connects independent clauses.
+A subordinate conjunction, like “although,” connects an independent clause with a dependent clause.
 You may view the worksheets below or download them by clicking on the title.
 They may be used for free in your home or classroom.

 Here’s a worksheet on the common conjunction “or.”

 In this worksheet your student will start learning about conjunctions.